gitmathub/dasilva-surfcamp-11ty/src/pages/en/prices/bed-and-breakfast.md

 partial: bedAndBreakfast
 ---

-# Money makes the world go round…?
+# Our Surf Holidays Prices

 ### Bed & Breakfast

-## from 20 € per day
+## from 20 € per day / person

 #### including:

-- accommodation in the dormitory
-- daily breakfast from a buffet
+- accommodation & daily breakfast buffet
+- 2x BBQ per week (also vegetarian) for 1-week stay or more
-- daily shuttle service to a nearby beach
+- daily shuttle service to our beach
 - free use of beach cruisers
 - free WIFI on the property
-- a 1-week stay also includes: 2 BBQs<br/>(vegetarian options available)